ElementSystems/wp-sentry-esys/README.md

 - **DSN** :  It is the DSN provided by Sentry.
 It has the following format: ``` https://xxx...@sentry.io/xxx..```
 - **Path CA** : Here we must indicate the PATah of our CA Certificate file.
 - **Activate test** : Activating this option generates an error.
-If everything went well in our Sentry, the generated error should appear with the following legend: ``` Activated the Snetry test in Wordpress.
+If everything went well in our Sentry, the generated error should appear with the following legend: ``` Activated the Sentry test in Wordpress.
 [Sentry ESYS] ```.
 This function is simply to verify that we receive exceptions in our Sentry.

 ## Author